bnb-chain/greenfield/docs/modules/storage-management.md

 ```
 ### MsgCancelCreateObject

-Used to cancel create object for user.
+User are able to cancel an initial object before it is sealed.

 ```protobuf
 message MsgCancelCreateObject {